Serru/MultiCobot-UR10-Gripper/README_ENG.md

 # MultiCobot-UR10-Gripper

 <p align="center">
-Multi-robot system of collaborative robots (cobots) <a rel="UR10s" href="https://www.universal-robots.com/products/ur10-robot/">UR10s</a> with grippers from Robotiq (<a rel="robotiq_85_gripper" href="https://robotiq.com/products/2f85-140-adaptive-robot-gripper">robotiq_85_gripper</a>) that allows the performance of tasks simultaneously with different types of controllers and brands of cobots, as well as direct control through the Leap Motion device of the cobot by one person.
+Multi-robot system of collaborative robots (cobots) <a rel="UR10s" href="https://www.universal-robots.com/products/ur10-robot/">UR10s</a> with grippers from Robotiq (<a rel="robotiq_85_gripper" href="https://robotiq.com/products/2f85-140-adaptive-robot-gripper">robotiq_85_gripper</a>) that allows simultaneous execution of tasks with different types of controllers and brands of cobots, as well as direct control of the cobot by a person via the Leap Motion device.
 </p>

 <p align="center">